 Quotations should be put in quotation marks.
 In Serbian, quotes are written according to the Orthography of the Serbian language („“); in English, they are written according to the norm of the English language (“ ”).
 Only verses are italicized.
 Quotations exceeding 40 words should be set in a separate paragraph, without quotation marks.
 When quoting a foreign author in the main body of the text, translation or transcription of the author’s name is first given, and then the author’s original name in square brackets [ ], e.g. Džonatan Kaler [Jonathan Culler].
 The same principle applies to foreign terms and expressions.
 If sentences in a foreign language are quoted, translation is given in the main text, and original text in the footnote, always citing the source.

-In-text references are given in parentheses containing the author's surname, year of publication, a colon and the page number, e.g. (Culler, 1997, p.
-32).
-In the case of multiple authors, the surnames of the first two authors are given separated by commas, e.g. (Samardžija, Juhasz et al., 2011, p.
-34).
+In-text references are given in parentheses containing the author's surname, year of publication, a colon and the page number, e.g. (Culler, 1997: 32).
+In the case of multiple authors, the surname of the first author is given followed by a comma and et al., e.g. (Samardžija, et al., 2011: 34).

 The reference list should be separated into sources and references.